d-wc/pvpython-filters/README.md

 pvStreamTracerCurvature operates on paraview streamlines, isolates streams by injection point, then calculates the local radius of curvature along each streamline.

-pvDimensionalStrike takes a 3D volume with velocity U and a vector valid scalar "isValid", averaging along valid vectors along a dimension to reduce to 2D
+pvDimensionalStrike takes a 3D volume with velocity U and a vector valid scalar "isValid", averaging valid vectors along a dimension to reduce to 2D